Karlo-Hosting/JavaDemoBot/README.md

 # Configuration

 1. Make sure you have java set up on your device.
-If you don't, donload it [here](https://www.oracle.com/java/technologies/downloads/archive/).
+If you don't, download it [here](https://www.oracle.com/java/technologies/downloads/archive/).

 3. Create a new project, select your build tool, maven is recommended for this guide.